Latest updates: July 13th 2008 Hidden East Anglia:

 I've visited many of the sites myself, so I've tried to give Ordnance Survey map references where possible.
 And I always try to give my sources - though some of the tales were collected so long ago that I no longer have any record of where I found them!

-This site is arranged in three ways:
+This site is arranged in four ways:

 bullet